rami-ra/recommendation_system/README.md

 ## Introduction

 This repository contains two Collaborative filtering techniques to predict movie ratings from data.
 The two algorithms are **nearest neighbour** and **latent factor models**.
-Inside the repository, you can find my report (coming soon) which describes these two algorithms in details and evaluates their performance.
+Inside the repository, you can find my report which describes these two algorithms in details and evaluates their performance.

+This codebase was adopted from a previous one that I used to enter an in-class competition on Kaggle as part of my university course.
+Therefore, the results explained in the report will be different as it used a different data-set.
+You can find the in-class Kaggle competition [here](https://www.kaggle.com/c/cse2525-datamining/overview).
+My entry was ranked second on the leaderboard.

 ## The data-set used